MatildaMared/courses__go-htmx/README.md

 Run `air` to start the project.

+OR

+Run `go run cmd/main.go` to start the project.

 If that doesn't work you need to set the alias like this:
 `alias air='$(go env GOPATH)/bin/air'`